Frequently Asked Questions

 What should I do to reduce the risk of arson?

 Arson is a greater threat to UK businesses than the risks posed by electrical hazards, heaters and smoking put together.
 It usually happens when the building is unoccupied, especially at night.
-Unless efficient fire detection systems are in place, the fire will be well advanced by the time it is noticed.
+Unless efficient fire detection systems are in place, the fire will be well advanced by the time it is noticed, so how can you reduce the risk of arson?

 It is, perhaps, too optimistic to hope you can completely remove all risk of arson at your property but there are several things you can do to reduce the risk.